NuckleDu: Gaming career

 NuckleDu would later pick up Street Fighter V, notably taking 2nd at DreamHack Austin over Justin Wong.
 Alex Valle commented saying that players like NuckleDu need to have a superior neutral game in order to beat Wong.

-He made an impressive run through the most-prized tournament of 2016, Capcom Cup 2016, without losing a set and won the competition, landing the big prize of US$230,000 for the 1st place.
-He played a strong mix of Guile and R. Mika throughout the Pro Tour season, and his hard reads and feisty gameplay made him a fan favorite.
+He placed first in the Capcom Cup 2016 and won the prize of US$230,000.

 NuckleDu left Team Liquid in December 2017.

 On July 19, 2018, after going almost a year without a sponsor and jokingly giving himself the "sponsorship" tag "My Wallet" in tournaments, Ghost Gaming announced via a Tweet that they had signed on NuckleDu as their debut FGC player and that his first tournament underneath the sponsorship would be Defend the North 2018.

 On January 1, 2019, NuckleDu announced on his Twitter that he was officially a free agent, then on February 13, 2019, he announced his signing to the team Echo Fox.

 On July 6, 2020, NuckleDu announced on his Twitter his indefinite retirement after a devastating car crash left him injured.

 On September 9, 2022, Capcom Fighters announced on Twitter that NuckleDu would return to the Street Fighter Pro League 2022.

 NuckleDu joined Shopify Rebellion in August 2023.